Casino House Edge Explained: How Casinos Make Money

 Individual sessions can vary, but probability governs long-term outcomes.

-A roulette wheel with a 5.26% house edge means long term the casino scores 5.26% in profit no matter how much wagered.
-That doesn’t mean the casino wins every spin.
+For example, a roulette wheel with a 5.26% house edge means that, long term, the casino expects to keep $5.26 for every $100 wagered.
+That does not mean the casino wins every spin.
 Plenty of players will win individual bets.

 In simple terms, casino profitability comes from the cumulative effect of millions of wagers where the mathematical edge slightly favors the house.